GeorgeHernandez/GeorgeHernandez/AboutMe/Opinions.md

 - Unicode Encoding: UTF-8, which is Windows Code Page Identifier 65001.
 Prefer later collations for database, e.g. `utf8mb4_unicode_520_ci`.
 - Version Control: Git
 - Indentation: 2 spaces, unless your system requires it.
+4 spaces looks better, hard tabs can be adjusted, but if you have to hand type code and hard tabs are not available, then 2 spaces is what works.
 - Web Service: REST Web API
 - Wikipedia is awesome!
 - Parks, especially national and state parks are awesome!